sprasadhpy/myAInotes/index.md

   <!-- Left Content -->
   <div style="flex: 1; margin-right: 20px;">
     <p>
-   Here I Document, key insights and engineering breakthroughs at the intersection of Agentic AI, Multi-Agent Systems, Reinforcement learning, post-training techniques for LLMs, efficient LLM deployment, and real-world robotic grounding.
-Rooted in hands-on development across deep learning and agent architectures, I document the technical challenges and solutions behind building intelligent, autonomous, goal-driven agents.
-If you're working on designing agents that reason, collaborate, and act in dynamic environments, this space offers practical, research-informed perspectives drawn from the frontlines of agentic AI engineering.
+   Here I document,key insights and engineering breakthroughs at the intersection of Agentic AI, Multi-Agent Systems, Reinforcement learning, post-training techniques for LLMs, efficient LLM deployment, and real-world robotic grounding.
+Rooted in hands-on development of agent architectures, I document the technical challenges and solutions behind building intelligent, autonomous, goal-driven agents.
+If you're working on designing agents that reason, collaborate, and act in dynamic environments.
+I hope this space offers practical, research-informed perspectives drawn from the frontlines of agentic AI engineering.
     </p>

     <p>